chappers/chappers.github.io/_posts/2016-05-20-introducing-binst.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags :
+tags:
 ---

 Today I am releasing [binst](https://github.com/chappers/binst) which an "optimal binning" package using supervised and unsupervised methods including:

-* kmeans
+- kmeans
-* entropy
+- entropy
-* decision trees
+- decision trees

 ## Motivations

 This package was firstly spurred by `smbinning` which to me seemed to be very confusing to use.
 This was what spurred the decision tree method in this package.
 Although this package "worked", I had trouble from an interoperability perspective to apply it on H2OFrames.

 For example I wished to perform something as simple as: